TAX & ESTATE PLANNING 5 ways SECURE 2.0 Act may impact wealth management clients

 4. High net worth clients will have more tools for tax-efficient giving

 529-to-Roth rollover option.
-Starting in 2024, 529 education plan assets can be rolled over directly into a Roth IRA for the beneficiary of the 529 plan, within certain limitations.
+529 education plan assets can now be rolled over directly into a Roth IRA for the beneficiary of the 529 plan, within certain limitations.
 This means clients that are concerned about overfunding 529s can err on the side of contributing more, knowing they’ll be able to access at least a portion of those leftover assets without taxes or penalties.
 The rollover option may also make 529 accounts more appealing to clients who aren’t sure whether their beneficiaries will use the funds for higher education.

 Limitations to this part of this provision include: